 The program provides for professional leave and scholarship awards to qualified educational assistants.
 The scholarship is intended to help defray the educational expenses charged by the institution including tuition, fees, books and course supplies.

-Students shall apply directly through the relevant education preparation program at the instituion.
+Students shall apply directly to the teacher preparation program at the relevant institution.

 The amount of the scholarship award to the recipient shall be based on financial need not exceed $6,000 per year.